physimals/quantiphyse/doc/cest/cest_tutorial.rst

 .. image:: /screenshots/cest_tutorial_1.png

 .. note::
-    If your single slice CEST NIFTI file is in 3D format rather than 4D, you may need to select ``Advanced Options`` when loading data and ``Treat as 2D multi-volume``.
+    This data is single slice and there is shown in a single 2D window.
+Sometimes single-slice timeseries data is (incorrectly) represented as a 3D NIFTI file, and would be displayed as such by quantiphyse.
+This should not be the case here, however if it occurs with other data files the problem can be corrected by selecting ``Advanced Options`` when loading data and choosing ``Treat as 2D multi-volume``.

 Image view
 ~~~~~~~~~~